yifanwang123/Generalization-Performance-of-Hypergraph-Neural-Networks/README.md

 pip install matplotlib
 ```

-## Run one single experiment with any one model of UniGCN, AllDeepSets and M-IGN with specified lr and wd, please go the the `src` folder:
+## Run one single experiment with any one model of UniGCN, AllDeepSets, and M-IGN with specified lr and wd, please go the the `src` folder:
 ```
 source run_one_model.sh [dataset] [method] [MLP_hidden_dim] [Classifier_hidden_dim] [feature noise level]
 ```